 If one revolutionary figure exists that stands out in popular culture it is, without a doubt, Ernesto “Che” Guevara.
 The whole world recognizes his famous picture, taken by Alberto Corda in 1960, that has been printed on thousands of posters, shirts, hats, etc.

 Ernesto Guevara was born in Rosario, Argentina on June 14, 1928.
 He studied medicine in Buenos Aires where he came into contact with various members of the communist party.
 He traveled through South America on several occasions which would shape his revolutionary left-wing ideology.

 In Mexico he met Fidel Castro and joined the 26th of July movement.
 The group’s mission, led by Castro, was to free the island of Cuba from the dictator Batista.
-On November 25, 1956, the Granma yacht left Puerto de Tuxpa in route to Cuba.
+On November 25, 1956, a yacht called "the granma" left Puerto de Tuxpa in route to Cuba.
 There were 82 men onboard, among them Fidel Castro, Raul Castro and Ernesto Guevara.

 When the group arrived to Cuba, they were ambushed by Batista´s army and the survivors reunited in the Sierra maestro mountain range in the southern part of the island.